JacksonSan009/Numeros-primos/README.md

 # Prime numbers finder

-Application that finds prime numbers.
+Simple application to find prime numbers.

+### Project Status: Complete

-### How it works
+## How it works

-you enter the start and end range, and the app will show you a list of the prime numbers it finds.
+Enter the start and end range of numbers to search, and it will show you a list of the prime numbers found

-### Technologies
+## Technologies
 * Java 1.8
 * Java Swing